That-Dev-Girl-Sites/jhalabi.com/coding/index.md

 <section markdown="1" class="coding-intro" aria-label="Introduction">

-I am a “middle-end” web developer who likes to write code, commit often, and make up my own titles.
-Over the past 20+ years, I have developed solutions for a variety of organizations, including those in the gaming, non-profit, and higher education industries.
+As a self-appointed “middle-end” developer, I like to write code, commit often, and make up my own titles.
+My development career has evolved over a wide range of industries, including e-commerce, non-profit, and education.

-In my current role at [Georgetown University](https://www.georgetown.edu), I specialize in developing CMS themes and WordPress editor customizations.
+In my current role at [Georgetown University](https://www.georgetown.edu), I specialize in content architecture and WordPress editor customizations.
 I have written over 50 custom WordPress blocks, using ReactJS, PHP, and the Gutenberg API.

 I also [write technical articles](/blog/) about my work, teach introductory development classes, and [speak](/speaking/) at technical conferences.